Emulating complex dynamical simulators with random Fourier features: Conclusions

 \section{Conclusions}

 We proposed a novel data-driven approach for emulating deterministic complex dynamical systems implemented as computer codes.
 The output of such models is a time series and presents the evolving state of a physical phenomenon over time.
-Our method is based on emulating the short-time numerical flow map of the system and using the emulated flow map in an iterative manner to perform one-step ahead predictions.
-The flow map is a function that returns the solution of a dynamical model at a certain time point, given initial conditions.
-In this paper, the numerical flow map is emulated via a GP whose kernel is approximated with random Fourier features.
-This yields a random predictor and allows us to draw multiple realisations from the approximate flow map.
-When the realisations are employed in the one-step ahead prediction paradigm, a distribution over the time series is created.
+Our method is based on emulating the short-time numerical flow map of the system and using draws of the emulated flow map in an iterative manner to perform one-step ahead predictions.
+The flow map is a function that returns the solution of a dynamic system at a certain time point, given initial conditions.
+In this paper, the numerical flow map is emulated via a GP and its approximate sample paths are generated with random Fourier features.
+The approximate GP draws are employed in the one-step ahead prediction paradigm which results in a distribution over the time series.
 The mean and variance of that distribution serve as the time series prediction and the associated uncertainty, respectively.
-The proposed method is tested on several non-linear dynamic simulators such as the Lorenz, van der Pol, and Hindmarsh-Rose models.
+The proposed method is tested on several nonlinear dynamic simulators such as the Lorenz, van der Pol, and Hindmarsh-Rose models.
 The results suggest that our approach can emulate those systems accurately and the prediction uncertainty can capture the true trajectory with a good accuracy.
 A future work direction is to conduct quantitative studies such as uncertainty quantification and sensitivity analysis on computationally expensive dynamical simulators emulated by the method suggested in this paper.